rylamb/Clean_Code_Notes/README.md

       ```
 12. Don't Pass Null
     - Unless working with an API which expects you to pass _null_, you should avoid passing _null_ whenever possible.
 In most languages there is no good way to deal with a _null_ that is passed by a caller accidentally, thus it makes sense to forbid passing _null_ by default [(See Lombok's @NonNull)](https://projectlombok.org/features/NonNull).
 Taking this approach allows allows you to assume that a _null_ in an argument list is an indication of a problem.

+## Boundaries <a name="boundaries"></a>
+1. **Using Third-Party Code**
+    - Consider the following code:
+        ```
+        Map sensors = new HashMap();
+        Sensor s = (Sensor)sensors.get(sensorId);
+        ```
+       In this scenario, the client carries the responsibility of getting an object from the map an casting it to the correct type.
+This code fails effectively tell it's whole story and can be cleaned up with the use of generics.
+       ```
+       Map<Sensor> sensors = new HashMap<>();
+       Sensor s = sensors.get(sensorId);
+       ```
+       Additionally, `Map` is a broad interface containing a number of default methods such as `clear()`.
+If we begin passing this Map around, suddenly any method that gets a hold of this object has the ability to start deleting items from it, even if we don't necessarily need/want them to.
+In this example we might restrict editting by using immutable or unmodifiable maps via `Map.of()` or `ImmutableMap.of()`.
+But what if we want more fine-grained control of what methods are available, and what if the underlying code of this third-party interface changes?
+Now consider the following:
+       ```
+       public class Sensors {
+           private Map sensors = new HashMap();

+           public Sensor getById(String id) {
+               return (Sensor) sensors.get(id);
+           }
+       }
+       ```
+      In the above example the interface at the boundary (`Map`) is now hidden.
+The interface can be tailored and constrained to meet the needs of the application.
+The use of generics is no longer and issue because type management is isolated inside the `Sensors` class.
+Additionally, if the implementation of `Map` changes then the number of places to fix is limited since we aren't passing it all over the code.
+This may seem unlikely, but this exactly scenario became a real problem in Java 5 with the introduction of generics.

+      Not every use of a `Map` needs to be isolated in this form.
+Rather, it is advised to not pass `Maps` (or any other interface at a boundary) around your system.
+If you use a boundary interface like `Map`, keep it inside the class, or close family of classes, where it is used.
+Avoid returning it from, or accepting it as an argument to, public APIs.

+2. **Exploring and Learning Boundaries**
+    - Instead of immediately implementing third-party APIs, only to be bogged down in debugging sessions trying to determine if the bugs are in our code our theirs, consider writing _learning tests_.
+These tests can help us better understand how a third-party library functions in the scenarios that we intend to use them.
+(If we keep these tests around we may also immediately know when a third-party library has introduced a breaking change.)

+3. **Learning _log4j_**

+4. **Learning Tests Are Better Than Free**

+5. **Using Code That Does Not Yet Exist**

+6. **Clean Boundaries**